Shops and Buses

 Robert Dennis Day’s Victorian Jubilee booklet of 1887, tells us that “Mrs J Catchpole relinquishes shop keeping on 23rd May 1880”.
 Was this Julia Catchpole (and husband: James Catchpole) – who Basil Day tells us, in his book, lived in Toprow for all their married lives?
 If so, was she the (tenant) shopkeeper in the Toprow shop in its early years?

-A less formal shop once existed in a front garden in Ashwellthorpe Road selling cycle repair kits, torch batteries, paraffin, sweets, tobacco, boot-laces etc. It belonged to the (senior) Alfred Howlett and his wife.
-Apparently, you just needed to knock on their front door and they would come out and serve.
+A less formal shop once existed in a front garden on Ashwellthorpe Road selling cycle repair kits, torch batteries, paraffin, sweets, tobacco, boot laces etc. It belonged to the (senior) Alfred Howlett and his wife.
+You just needed to knock on their front door and they would come out and serve.

 Their shop closed in 1963.

 This is Mr Cole, a travelling knife and scissor sharpener, hard at work whilst visiting Toprow in the 1950s.
 His grinding wheel is driven by a treadle.
-Early mechanical sewing machines often used a treadle, too.
+Early mechanical sewing machines were often designed with a treadle, too.

 Such people would knock on your door and ask if there were any knives or other bladed instruments which needed sharpening.
 There usually were – and blunt tools never do the job, properly.
 Cutlers always seemed to be busy!

-Today, we either go to a specialist hardwear shop or buy our own sharpening devices.
+Today, we either go to a specialist hardware shop or buy our own sharpening devices.

 How did he move his equipment between villages?